Frequently Asked Questions

 It is also important to remember the costs associated with untreated opioid use disorders, including costs associated with:

 - injuries associated with intoxication (e.g., drugged driving)

 - damage to relationships with friends and family

 Do you accept insurance?

-Currently, Renu accepts Blue Cross Blue Shield, BlueCare Tennessee, Aetna and some Cigna plans.
+Currently, Renu accepts Blue Cross Blue Shield, BlueCare Tennessee, Aetna, some Cigna plans and Original Medicare.

-Do your physicians prescribe Subutex (buprenorphine mono product)?
+Do your providers prescribe Subutex (buprenorphine mono product)?

 Can I take Suboxone (buprenorphine products) while I am pregnant?